 - Storage and commissioning

-- Pipeline requirements (e.g.ability to pass cleaning pigs)
+- Pipeline requirements (e.g. ability to pass cleaning pigs)

-Valve Selection Considering Cost of Valve
+Valve Selection Considering the Cost of Valves

-The costs of valve types cannot be simply compared because they vary depending on the countries where they are produced, vendors and the balance of demand and supply.
+The costs of valve types cannot be simply compared because they vary depending on the countries where they are produced, vendors, and the balance of demand and supply.

-After a draft of P&ID is issued, the personnel in charge of the preparation of the P&ID should cooperate closely with the piping design engineers in charge, during the in-house review period of the P&ID, and should determine the valve types and prepare piping material specifications in parallel.
+After a draft of the P&ID is issued, the personnel in charge of the preparation of the P&ID should cooperate closely with the piping design engineers in charge, during the in-house review period of the P&ID, and should determine the valve types and prepare piping material specifications in parallel.

-- Class 150 Gr.304SS TFE-seat 4”or smaller-dia. ball valves are less expensive than gate and globe valves.
+- Class 150 Gr.304SS TFE-seat 4” or smaller-dia. ball valves are less expensive than gate and globe valves.